Kiana-M/fashion-image-search/README.md

 - Search is lexical rather than embedding-based, so natural-language matching is still shallow.
 - The fallback classifier relies heavily on filename cues and lightweight color heuristics, which is useful for demoing but not production quality.
 - Location inference is only as strong as the model response or filename hints; there is no geocoding or EXIF enrichment yet.
-- The evaluation starter set is intentionally tiny and should be replaced with a 50-100 image labeled benchmark for a proper submission.
+- The starter evaluation set is intentionally tiny, but the repository now also includes a 56-image manually labeled benchmark in `eval/dataset/examples_labels.jsonl`.
 - There are two non-blocking dependency warnings still visible in test runs: `imghdr` deprecation and a Pillow `getdata()` deprecation path.

 ## Next Steps